Programs & Courses

 DT 302 - Assessment (3.0 credits)

-This course introduces students to assessment in education.
+This course introduces teacher candidates to assessment in education.
 It is based on the premise that the assessment for, as, and of learning is a vital component of the instructional process and that the primary purpose is the improvement of learning.
 Topics include traditional and authentic assessment, use of rubrics, differentiated instruction and assessment, and portfolio assessment.
 This course includes a detailed study of the Ontario Ministry of Education document Growing Success.

 DT 303 - Child Development (3.0 credits)